matuzo/HTMHell/hell/adventcalendar/2024/14/index.md

 - Distinct `aria-labels` (e.g. "Pagination of product listings" or "More pages of cookie recipes") help differentiate between navigation areas and provide additional context for the links.

 **Using** `<ul>` **or** `<ol>` **for Flexibility**
-- A list can improve the user experience for screen reader users.
+- A list can improve the user experience for screenreader users.
 However, screenreaders interpret `<ul>` and `<ol>` differently, which can lead to confusion depending on the context:
 	- With a `<ul>` element, a link to the second page might be read as "Bullet, Link, 2," signaling that the pages are considered equal and no strict order is implied.
 	- With an `<ol>` element, the same link might be read as "3, Link, 2," because the position within the list (in this case, the third `<li>` element) is also announced.
 This can be confusing when the announced number doesn’t match the actual page number in the link, such as in paginations that begin with additional links like “Previous.”
 - For small, sequential navigation, such as a multi-page news article, an `<ol>` is a good choice.
 Here, the announced order matches the page structure, helping assistive technologies convey the context.
 For non-linear content, where order doesn’t matter—like pages with multiple Christmas cookie recipes—a `<ul>` can be the better option.

 **Proper Deactivation**
 - A [disabled link](https://www.scottohara.me/blog/2021/05/28/disabled-links.html), such as “Previous” to the first page, should not have an `href` attribute.
 Since the `disabled` attribute only applies to form controls like `<button>`, `aria-disabled="true"` is used instead.
+- Additionally, the `role="link"` attribute should be added to explicitly define the element’s role as a link.
+An `<a>` element without an `href` attribute does not have a specific default role and is treated inconsistently by assistive technologies.
+The combination of `aria-disabled="true"` and `role="link"` ensures that the [link is correctly perceived as disabled](https://w3c.github.io/html-aria/#example-communicate-a-disabled-link-with-aria) without being mistakenly interpreted as “clickable.”
 - Alternatively, a `<span>` element can replace the link, e.g. `<span>Previous</span>`.
 This method is considered a best practice because it simplifies the code and minimizes the use of ARIA attributes.
 This aligns with the principle that native HTML elements and semantic structures should be preferred to improve code maintainability and clarity.
 Both approaches are valid as long as they are implemented correctly.

 **Intuitive Navigation**